bob-cd/bob/README.md

 All of these services live, breathe, and deploy from their own section of this mono-repo.
 Post-deployment, they are coordinated via a central persistent queue.
 Read more about Bob's [Architecture](https://bob-cd.github.io/pages/architecture.html).

 ## Join the conversation
 Please start a [discussion](https://github.com/bob-cd/bob/discussions) on literally any topic and we are happy to help and learn from each other!
-You can check out the Kanban [board](https://github.com/bob-cd/bob/projects/1) to see the roadmap and planned work.

 For a more Clojure specific discussion there we also have a Clojurians Slack [channel](https://clojurians.slack.com/messages/CPBAYJJF6).